|

 Halifax Busker Festival

-Busker Fest will provide a range of experiences from Fire Breathers to Comedians they will be providing the best of street performances.
-From July 3st1 to August 5th for free but you are encouraged to tip the performers.
+The Busker Festival will provide a wide range of experiences, from comedic performances to fire breathing.
+From July 31st to August 5th enjoy the festival for free, though keep in mind that you are encouraged to tip the performers.

 |